smartdevcode/awesome-wordpress/README.md

 * [Rewrite Rules Inspector](https://wordpress.org/plugins/rewrite-rules-inspector/) - A straightforward WordPress admin tool for inspecting your rewrite rules.
 View a listing of all your rewrite rules, see which rewrite rules match a given URL (and the priorites they match in), or filter by different sources of rewrite rules.
 Perform a soft flush of your rewrite rules to regenerate them.
 * [CMB2](https://wordpress.org/plugins/cmb2/) - CMB2 is a metabox, custom fields, and forms library for WordPress that will blow your mind.
 * [Ship](http://ship.getherbert.com/) - Tag a release on GitHub and have it automatically shipped to the official WordPress.org plugin SVN
 * [Simply Show Hooks](https://wordpress.org/plugins/simply-show-hooks/) - Simply Show Hooks helps theme and plugin developers to quickly see where all the action and filter hooks are on any WordPress page.
+* [Timber](https://github.com/timber/timber) - Add [Twig](http://twig.sensiolabs.org/doc/templates.html) templating capabilities to your theme and keep your template code separate from your PHP.
+* [Child Theme Check](https://wordpress.org/plugins/child-theme-check/) - Warns you about outdated template files in your child theme and shows a diff view of the changes between parent and child theme template.

 #### Installer and Generators

 * [WP Quick Install](http://wp-quick-install.com/) - WordPress installation could be long: downloading, decompressing, uploading, plugins and themes installation.
 WP Quick Install will take care all of this things.
 Simply upload this tiny script where you want to install WordPress
 * [GenerateWP](http://generatewp.com/) - The easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's.
 * [FakerPress](https://wordpress.org/plugins/fakerpress/) - FakerPress is a clean way to generate fake and dummy content to your WordPress, great for developers who need testing
+* [wppm](https://github.com/lucasbhjf/wppm) - Wordpress Plugin Manager - a new and easy way to install plugins using nodejs

 #### Images and Media Gallery
 *All about media items management*